Absenteeism Penalties: Can We Legally Deduct Double Salary for Uninformed Leave?

 psdhingra

-No doubt uninformed absenteeism affects production, project delivery and other losses to the employer, but if that happens, that clearly vindicate about the incapability and incapacity on the part of the management for inapt handling of the situation or by keeping imperfect conduct and discipline rules.
+No doubt, uninformed absenteeism affects production, project delivery, and other losses to the employer, but if that happens, that clearly vindicates the incapability and incapacity on the part of the management for inapt handling of the situation or by keeping imperfect conduct and discipline rules.

-A pertinent question arises, what for the managers are appointed to over see, manage or control the work & conduct of the workers or to see the productivity unaffected?
+A pertinent question arises: what are the managers appointed for?
+To oversee, manage, or control the work and conduct of the workers or to ensure unaffected productivity?

-Mere punitive measures of the management, that too conventional, can't ensure production, project delivery or cut in losses to the employer.
-Rather that tends to workers unrest that sometimes become unmanageable to control on the part of the management.
+Mere punitive measures of the management, that too conventional, can't ensure production, project delivery, or cut in losses to the employer.
+Rather, that tends to workers' unrest that sometimes becomes unmanageable to control on the part of the management.
 Only a positive attitude of the management can ensure productivity and discipline on the part of the employees.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute